 What Is Brand Equity All About?

-Brand equity is term used to represent the strength of the hook or the level of sway a brand holds in purchase decisions.
+Brand equity is a term used to represent the strength of the hook or the level of sway a brand holds in purchase decisions.
 To put that into context, it is the reason why one brand is preferred over another when faced with an equally comparable choice.

 Brand equity is largely attributed to the public.
 It is seen as positive when customers display a favorable response to the brand and negative when they avoid the brand due to contrary perceptions and experiences.